 Why do I need a customer insights token?

 For the customer insights Touchpoint to be able to report on your customers’ viewing and search history, the Touchpoint needs to pass a token to identify the user for Zendesk when a support ticket is submitted.

 A ticketing form is a common way to get tickets into Zendesk, and the current best practice for grabbing user event data is with a user token.
 Using an email channel instead of a ticket submission form or using email as a unique identifier may not be as reliable or accurate.

 How do agents experience the customer insights Touchpoint?

 On your Zendesk instance, agents will see a list of articles a user has viewed in a certain time period:

-The Touchpoint for Zendesk package automatically pulls the token character string into the search field and runs an insights search.
+The Touchpoint for Zendesk private app automatically pulls the token character string into the search field and runs an insights search.

 How to configure your Zendesk ticketing form